Snaacky/thewiki/docs/tutorials/mpv.md

 Auto profiles allow users to automate actions based on certain conditions.
 Tasks such as [debanding](#debanding) and [subtitle restyling](#subtitle-restyling) can be applied automatically when these conditions are met, such as file names.

 For instance, some seasonal releases may exhibit banding issues and use subjectively less-appealing subtitle fonts.
-To address this, we can create a `simulcast` auto profile, which automatically applies [debanding](#debanding) and [subtitle restyling](#subtitle-restyling) when playing releases created by SubsPlease, Erai-raws, Tsundere-Raws, VARYG, or HorribleSubs.
+To address this, we can create a `simulcast` auto profile, which automatically applies [debanding](#debanding) and [subtitle restyling](#subtitle-restyling) when playing releases uploaded by SubsPlease, Erai-raws, Tsundere-Raws, VARYG, or HorribleSubs.

 Add the following to the end of your `mpv.conf`: